Netherlands travel guide

 Getting to the city: The airport railway station is located beneath Schiphol Plaza and trains depart for central Amsterdam and other destinations around the Netherlands.
 Trains leave the airport station regularly, except from 12.30am to 5am when the service only runs every hour.
 The short 20-minute journey costs around €4.20.
 Most buses into Amsterdam run every 15-30 minutes from 6am until midnight on weekdays and slightly less frequently on weekends.
 Many hotels offer free shuttle services to guests.

-Car rental: Car rental desks can be found inside the arrivals hall, and include Avis, Budget, Europcar, Hertz, Sixt and National.
+Car rental: Car rental desks can be found inside the arrivals hall, and include Avis, Budget, Europcar, Hertz, Sixt and Enterprise.

 Airport Taxis: A taxi to the city centre takes around 30 minutes.
 Visitors can go to Schiphol Plaza where they will find the metered Schiphol Travel Taxis, which offer fixed rates for everyone who travels to and from the airport.